Age and metallicity of low-mass galaxies: from their centres to their stellar halos

-We can clearly see that the peak of the mean of all of the SFR/M$_*$(r) profiles occurs at the same radial distance at which the minimum of the mean of the age profiles is found, which is shown by the vertical black dotted line.
+We can clearly see that the peak of the mean of all of the $\bigl \langle sSFR(r) \bigr \rangle _{\Delta 2 \, \rm{Gyr}}$ profiles occurs at the same radial distance at which the minimum of the mean of the age profiles is found, as expected, which is shown by the vertical black dotted line.
 We also show that the same happens for the 4 individual galaxies we present in Fig. \ref{fig:sfrprof} as examples of galaxies with U-shaped age profiles, for which radii at which their age profiles reach the youngest age is also shown with vertical dashed lines.
 Thus, we find that the radial age profiles show an upturn beyond the radii at which these galaxies have a sharp drop in their recent star formation.
 This agrees with previous findings in MW-mass galaxies, such as the work of \cite{VarelaLavin2022} who used a sample of simulated late-type galaxies from the EAGLE simulations and found U-shaped age profiles to be the most common.
-They show that the radius at which the minimum of the U-shape occurs matches the drop of young stellar populations. \cite{Debattista2017} and \cite{Sanchez-Blazquez2009} also explained this behaviour in the age profiles of simulated MW-mass galaxies in the same way (see Sect. \ref{subsec:discussion_age} for further discussion).
-As we also show in Fig. \ref{fig:sfrprof}, this behaviour is not present in the SFR/M$_*$(r) profiles of those galaxies without a U-shaped age profile.
+They show that the radius at which the minimum of the U shape occurs matches the drop of young stellar populations. \cite{Debattista2017} and \cite{Sanchez-Blazquez2009} also explained this behaviour in the age profiles of simulated MW-mass galaxies in the same way (see Sect. \ref{subsec:discussion_age} for further discussion).
+As we also show in Fig. \ref{fig:sfrprof}, this behaviour is not present in the $\bigl \langle SFR_{\Delta 2 \, \rm{Gyr}}\bigr \rangle$ profiles of those galaxies without a U-shaped age profile.
 In those cases, there is recent star formation ongoing at large distances.

-However, it remains to be explained why the age of the galaxies of our sample with U-shape profiles rise at large radii, rather than simply flattening.
+However, it remains to be explained why the age of the galaxies of our sample with U-shaped profiles rise at large radii, rather than simply flattening.